Early Learning Solutions

 3. Sharing evidence about what works

-We work with partners to highlight the latest research on how young children learn and pilot high-quality curriculum and assessment tools to demonstrate their impact.
+We work with partners to highlight the latest research on how young children learn and pilot high-quality curriculum and assessment tools to demonstrate their impact and create greater demand for high-quality early learning solutions.

-Pre-K teachers deserve professional-grade curricula that embed assessments and professional development seamlessly—and align with the latest research on how young children learn.
+Pre-K teachers need professional-grade curricula that seamlessly embed assessments and professional development, provide teachers with guidance on how to structure their day, and align with the latest research on how young children learn.
 As a RAND survey of public pre-K teachers found, these comprehensive resources are not widely available today.
-More than two-thirds of public pre-K teachers fill gaps by supplementing and creating instructional materials themselves without sufficient time or resources.
+More than two-thirds of public pre-K teachers fill gaps by supplementing and creating instructional materials themselves despite insufficient time or resources.

 What the experts say